Do I need a doctor’s referral to see an audiologist?

 Hearing aids range in price from a few hundred to $3000 or more depending on the brand, model size and advanced features such as digital circuitry, Bluetooth and other wireless functions, directional microphones, noise reduction technology, number of channels, and program settings.

 Affinity Hearing realizes that hearing aids are expensive.
 Because we offer hearing aids from all major manufacturers, we are able to focus on instruments with the latest technology, features that are important to our patients’ lifestyles and that offer the best value.
 Our prices are anywhere from 10 to 30% lower than our competitors.
 Many patients will save $1000, $2000, or more on identical products offered elsewhere.
-And…ask us about low price guarantee, which ensures that you will pay the best possible price, while receiving exceptional service.
+We want you to pay the best possible price, while receiving exceptional service.

 Is there financing?